University of Maine at Fort Kent

-The college offers academic programs leading to associate and bachelor's degrees.
 It is classified among "Baccalaureate Colleges - General".

 History

 On February 21, 1878, Governor Selden Connor signed an act establishing a teachers' school in the northern border region of the state (then known as the Madawaska territory) in an effort to Americanize the French settlers of the area.
 This became known as the Madawaska Training School.
 The institution held its first classes on September 30, 1878.

-In 1955 the name was changed to "Fort Kent Normal School" to more accurately reflect its location.
+In 1955 the name was changed to "Fort Kent Normal School" to more precisely reflect its location.
 The name would change three more times, beginning in 1961 to become "Fort Kent State Teachers College" and then "Fort Kent State College".
 The institution adopted its current name in 1970.

 Fiddlers Jamboree

-UMFK has for many years been host to an annual Fiddlers Jamboree where it is often standing-room-only as hundreds of people gather to hear more than 40 fiddlers, guitarists, banjo pickers, drummers and accordion players from both sides of the Canada–US border.
-The event draws members of the New Brunswick Fiddlers’ Hall of Fame, and is an important complement to the Acadian Archives at UMFK.
+UMFK hosts an annual Fiddlers Jamboree where fiddlers, guitarists, banjo pickers, drummers and accordion players from both Canada and the United States perform.

 Academics

 The college offers several academic programs including 4 Associate of Science degrees, 1 Bachelor of Arts, and 14 Bachelor of Science degrees.
-The highest enrollments are in Nursing, Business Management, and Behavioral Sciences.